ppoffice/hexo-theme-icarus/source/_posts/en/Comment-Plugins.md

    settings in the theme configurations.
    For example, the "Shortname" in the following screenshot is `my-hexo-blog-1`:

-   {% img "box px-0 py-0 ml-auto mr-auto" /gallery/screenshots/disqus-get-shortname.png 360 '"Shortname - Disqus" "Shortname - Disqus"' %}
+   {% img "box px-0 py-0 ml-auto mr-auto" /gallery/screenshots/disqus-get-shortname.png 360 '"Configure Disqus - Disqus" "Configure Disqus - Disqus"' %}
    <br>

    which maps to the following theme configuration: